-Why is an intranet content audit important?
+Why an intranet content audit is important

-- Identify your most active content owners
+- Identify active content owners and build engagement

 - Discover useful material you didn’t know you had